tdepuyt/maritimechartservice-sample-viewer/README.md

 ```

 ## Create a Web App using the Maritime Chart Service:
 When creating a Web App, you need to chose the Web Map that will be used by the App.
-In order to use the maritime widgets, make sure that the Web Map you choose contains the Maritime Chart Service layer.
+In order to use the maritime widgets, make sure that the Web Map you choose contains the Maritime Chart Service.
 This Web Map must first be created and available in your ArcGIS Online account.
 If you don't have a access to a Web Map that contains the Maritime Chart Service, you can create one in your ArcGIS Online account.

 * Log in to your ArcGIS Online account
 * Create a new Map